open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

   contain a port and path.
 The default is "localhost:4317" for `OtlpExportProtocol.Grpc` and "localhost:4318" for `OtlpExportProtocol.HttpProtobuf`.

+> [!NOTE]
+> When using `OtlpExportProtocol.HttpProtobuf`, the full URL needs to be
+> provided, including the signal-specific path v1/{signal}.
+For example, for
+> traces, the full URL will look like <http://your-custom-endpoint/v1/traces>.

 * `Headers`: Optional headers for the connection.